Paturages/csc-metadata-checker/README.md

 Linux: `sudo apt-get install sox libsox-fmt-mp3` (probably? haven't tested)
 Windows: [Get a static build](https://sourceforge.net/projects/sox/files/sox/), as well as a DLL of `libmp3lame`.
 [This might work](https://www.videohelp.com/software?d=sox-14.4.0-libmad-libmp3lame.zip).

+`sox` will have to be bundled in a `sox` folder in the same directory as the executable.

 ### This repository

 Have Node.js installed (at least v10.x.x recommended).
 Clone the repo, `npm install` dependencies.
 If you're on Windows, drag and drop a folder on `run.bat`: it will call `index.js`.
 No fancy toolchain involved.